 - The

-flags affect only the production run. - The
+flag affects only the assembly phase and the production run. - The

 For example, you can disable the loading of AOT-compiled methods during the production run.
 Notice that the benchmark now starts more slowly than it did when AOT-compiled methods was loaded.